djjunko/LiteAccountGen/README.md

 # LiteAccountGen
-Need a username and simple picture quickly and NO other resources? sounds good
+Need a username and simple picture quickly and NO other resources? sounds good!

+THIS IS REALLY SIMPLE AND STILL IN DEMO MODE OFCOURSEEEEEE